modusami/BlockchainFlash/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The challenges I faced was with CSS, to enable the card animations or the flashcard flipping animations.
+Everything else was fine.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Michael-Andre Odusami

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.